 Whether your child is in the second, third, or fourth grade, or well into middle school, high school, and beyond, it is important for kids and students of all ages to understand the value of living a life of good character.

 Alongside having a solid morning routine, highly successful people often attribute their success to the strength of their character.
 For children to possess such character and be a success both now and in the future, it’s essential that they understand the underlying qualities of the below positive character traits, while rejecting the malice of their negative alternatives.

 To help with this, I have put together a printable list of positive and negative character traits PDF worksheet which you can download for free here.
 If you’re a school teacher you are welcome to use this in class with your students.
 If you’re a parent or student yourself, you are of course welcome to print out the list and keep it as a reference.

-Now, read on for the ultimate character traits list.
+Now, read on for the ultimate character traits list, with definitions of each.

 Positive Character Traits

 Positive character traits are any character traits in a person that, one may argue, are overall “good” over the long term.
 Deep within all of us we want to be men and women of character.
 Underlying or not, we want our name to go hand in hand with the below positive character traits.